webcast/webcast.js/README.md

 `metadata` frames are used to transmit punctual metadata information.
 They are OPTIONAL as some binary format such as `ogg/vorbis` are capable of embedding their own metadata information.

-The type of a `medatada` frame MUST be `"metadata"` and its data MUST be a JSON-encoded mapping of metadata keys and values.
+The type of a `medatada` frame MUST be `"metadata"` and its data MUST be a mapping of metadata keys and values.

 Here is an example of a `metadata` frame:
 ```